-Community supporters gathered at the Country Club of Lincoln for Tabitha’s annual Signature Event on Oct.
-4. This fundraiser inspired giving to ensure Nebraska Seniors receive the care they need and deserve.
+Community supporters gathered at the Country Club of Lincoln for Tabitha’s annual Signature Event in October.
+This fundraiser inspired giving to ensure Nebraska Seniors receive the care they need and deserve.
 Soaring beyond Tabitha’s expectations, donations eclipsed $265,000 -- thanks to generous donors and sponsors.

-Because nonprofit Tabitha opens its doors to those who have outlived their financial resources, the evening focused on the need to fill the over $1,000,000 deficit Tabitha faces each year as government funding only covers a fraction of the true cost to care for a senior.
+Because nonprofit Tabitha opens its doors to those who have outlived their financial resources, the evening focused on the need to fill the over $1 million deficit Tabitha faces each year as government funding only covers a fraction of the true cost to care for a senior.

 But Braxton was not done giving.
 Alongside his Dad, TR, he treated the crowd to the gift of song with a heartwarming rendition of “ICU,” written by TR (leader of the band Borderline), inspired by Brax’s strength and courage through 75-plus surgeries and countless hospital visits.
 Brax even helped lead the live auction to support senior care, and in true Brax form, got in on the action and wrapped up the evening with a bid of his own.
 Brax added, “It just feels good to give!”

 “Our depth of gratitude is truly immeasurable for the astounding generosity shown at Tabitha’s Signature Event this year,” shared Christie Hinrichs, Tabitha's president and CEO.
 “We are blessed with a strong community that cares deeply for its neighbors, family members and seniors, and believes in Tabitha’s mission of providing industry-leading quality care to the older adults we’re so privileged to serve.”